usaid-cs/yesterday-i-learned/html.md

+- The `<iframe>` was introduced by Internet Explorer. ["It has been speculated that the tag name stands for ...
+[Scott] Isaacs Frame, although Scott has denied this."](https://schepp.dev/posts/today-the-trident-era-ends/) [Scott Isaacs](https://en.wikipedia.org/wiki/Scott_Isaacs) made Ajax.
+He works for Amazon now.
 - There is [a very small number of void tags](https://html.spec.whatwg.org/multipage/syntax.html#elements-2), and the ones you will actually use are: `br`, `hr`, `img`, `input`, `meta`.
 - The `<small>` HTML tag is reserved for defining "smallprint" or legal text.
 - A semantic tag called `<time>` allows you to enter it in ISO 8601 format and a human-readable one at the same time, [like this](https://zachholman.com/talk/utc-is-enough-for-everyone-right): `<time title="May 28, 2018, 3:47 PM PST" datetime="2018-05-28T15:47:57-08:00">six minutes ago</time>`